JeremyRand/namecoin.org/35c3-tls-workshop/index.md

 ### If you're using Electrum-NMC

-1. Create `ncdns.conf` in the directory where ncdns is, and fill it the following, substituting your Electrum-NMC username and password:
+1. Create `ncdns.conf` in the directory where ncdns is, and fill in the following, substituting your Electrum-NMC username and password:
 ~~~
 [ncdns]
 bind="127.0.0.1:5391"